LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 which was almost perscribed for his trigeminal neuralgia and chronic pain.
 ```

-ACD would return confidences with a high value for "considering" usage score:
+ACD would return confidences with a high value for the "considering" usage score:
 ```json
  "adverseEvent": {
     "score": 0.999,